 Notice of hearing will be sent by email to the student's UCA email account at least 72 hours prior to the hearing.
+In some situations, notice of hearing may be hand delivered by UCA PD or residence life staff at least 72 hours prior to the hearing.
 An accused student may waive the 72-hour notice via written consent prior to the scheduled hearing.
 In the event that the accused student neglects, refuses, or fails to attend the meeting, a determination of responsibility will be made based on the information available at the time.
 Failure to attend this meeting will not presume responsibility or non-responsibility.
 The student and the complainant have the right to:

-- Be present at the hearing.
+- 1. Be present at the hearing.
 However, if either or both the student and complainant fail to appear at the hearing after being properly notified, the hearing may be held in their absences and a decision rendered accordingly based on the information presented. - Present information by witness or by signed written statement if a witness is unable to attend the hearing.
 It is the responsibility of the student and the complainant to notify their witnesses of the date, time, and place of the hearing.
-If witnesses fail to appear, the hearing may be held in their absence. - Bring an advisor to the hearing.
-The advisor (who may be a faculty member, friend or family member) may not participate in the examination of witnesses or presentation of materials or information to the hearing officer/board.
+If witnesses fail to appear, the hearing may be held in their absence. - 3.
+Bring an advisor to the hearing.
+The advisor, who can be anyone the accused student chooses, may not participate in the examination of witnesses or presentation of materials or information to the hearing officer/board.
 The advisor's role is limited to providing advice and consultation to the student. - 4.
-Students who are registered with the Disability Resource Center may request that an additional person be present at the hearing for the administration of approved accommodations.
-Arrangements for this accommodation may be made through the Disability Resource Center. - Students may request the assistance of an English language interpreter for the disciplinary proceedings.
+Students who are registered with the office of accessibility resources and services (OARS) may request that an additional person be present at the hearing for the administration of approved accommodations.
+Arrangements for this accommodation may be made through OARS or by notifying the hearing officer at least 48 hours prior to the hearing. - Students may request the assistance of an English language interpreter for the disciplinary proceedings.
 Interpreters are provided by the office of the dean of students.
 Requests for interpreter services must be made no later than 48 hours prior to the date of the hearing. - 6.
-Challenge the ability of a board member to serve on the judicial board due to knowledge or bias in the case.
-The decision of whether the board member shall serve rests with the judicial board as a whole. - 7.
+Challenge the ability of a board member or hearing officer to serve in this role due to knowledge or bias in the case.
+The decision of whether the board member or officer shall serve rests with the judicial board as a whole or with the office of the dean of students. - 7.
 Question witnesses who are present through the board chair or hearing officer. - 8.
 Be informed of the disciplinary outcome.